Noam-Diamant/multimodal_har/HOW_TO_RUN.md

   --output <notebook_name>.ipynb \
   --ExecutePreprocessor.timeout=7200
 ```

+> **`--ExecutePreprocessor.timeout`**: This sets the maximum number of seconds allowed for any single cell to finish.
+The default is only 30 seconds, which is far too short for training cells.
+If the notebook finishes before the timeout is reached, `nbconvert` exits immediately — the timeout is a ceiling, not a wait.
+If a cell exceeds the timeout, execution is aborted with a `TimeoutError`.
+Set it high enough to cover your longest-running cell — `7200` (2 hours) is a safe default for training notebooks, and `600` (10 minutes) is enough for EDA.

 Once finished, open the `.ipynb` file in any notebook viewer (VS Code, JupyterLab, etc.) to inspect all outputs, plots, and metrics.